- Find a Trail

 - Get Involved

-The Moonville Rail Trail is a 16-mile trail that utilizes the former Marietta and Cincinnati Railroad that began service in the 1850s.
+The Moonville Rail Trail is planned to be a 16-mile route that utilizes the former Marietta and Cincinnati Railroad that began service in the 1850s.
 This railroad provided only industrial service, never carrying passengers because of its proximity to the Red Diamond Dynamite plant.

 Additional points of interest along this trail are two unique and historic tunnels.
 King Switch Tunnel is a 120-foot structure carved through the rock and lined by a series of 12x12 wooden beams.
 The Moonville Tunnel is brick lined and thought by some to be haunted.